Volume I: The Books of the Sun and Moon

 “I can’t…”

-I could tell the Chief was deliberately trying to make McQueen angry so he might divulge more, but it began to look like he might be suffering from something rapid fire questing would not allay.
-I saw his face turning white.
+I could tell the Chief was deliberately trying to make McQueen angry so he might divulge more, but his face began turning white.
 Sweat beaded on his forehead.
 I tried to interject, “Chief Sharp…”

 “Shut up Mulligan.”